On the go? Need the short version?

 With this info, we hope to help you find a refrigerator you’ll love.

-Note: we will be talking more about refrigerator brands than specific models.
-The major differences among refrigerators exist between brands, as most models within a brand are relatively the same, just tailored to different consumer preferences.
+Note: we will focus on refrigerator brands, not specific models.
+Most models within a brand are relatively the same, just tailored to different consumer preferences.

 Before you do any more research about a brand of refrigerator, first check to see what service is available in your area (at the end of the guide, we provide a table with links to each brand’s service locator).
 There’s nothing worse than buying a product only to discover when it breaks, whether a year or ten after buying it, that there is no way to get it fixed where you live.